Kamakurakōkōmae Station: Station layout

 The station consists of a single side platform serving bi-directional traffic.
 The station is unattended.

+The restrooms at the station are only available from 10 AM to 6 PM.

+※In Japan, defecating or urinating in places other than toilets can result in arrest and punishment under laws such as the minor offense law and trespassing.

 Platforms

 History

 Kamakurakōkōmae Station was opened on 20 June 1903 as Nissaka Station (日坂駅, Nissaka-eki).
 It was renamed to its present name on 20 August 1953.
 In 1997, it was selected as one of the "100 Top Stations in the Kantō Region" (関東の駅百選, Kantō no eki 100 sen) by a selection committee commissioned by the Japanese Ministry of Transportation.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Kamakurakōkōmae being assigned station number EN08.

+Cultural impact

+The surroundings of Kamakurakōkōmae Station have been featured in numerous Japanese anime, TV shows, movies and advertisements.
+In particular, the railway crossing on the east side of the station is prominently featured in the theme song of Slam Dunk and a scene in Tari Tari anime, which attracted a lot of Taiwanese tourists to visit.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 4,378 passengers daily, making it the 6th used of the 15 Enoden stations.

 The average passenger figures for previous years (boarding passengers only) are as shown below.